Toucaan/toucaan.research/README.md

 # toucaan css

-*Toucans are aggressive little birds that symbolize beauty and strength.*
+Toucans are aggressive little birds that symbolize beauty and strength.
+But Toucaan is just CSS.

 Similarly, Toucaan is theoretically a CSS framework that symbolizes beauty and strength; but more than that it relies on the most powerful tool we have as developers: Thinking.